neurema/Stay/README.md

   - `pi` = current recall probability (was performance index)
   - `crs` = next-interval estimate in days (was composite revision score)
 - The endpoint shapes and request payloads are unchanged.

+---

+For a module-by-module architecture guide, see `docs/CODEBASE.md`.